brandonhang/angular-practice/README.md

 I know they were awful last season, but they did show up to all 82 games.  *Sooo*, I switched to the NFL and **finally** got some type of complete data.
 I think I will try to find a better API next go round.

+The JavaScript file with the actual $http GET request is not present due to the presence of sensitive info.
+You'll just have to make do without it.